 About the Animation Pane

 The Animation Pane allows you to view all objects on the slide which have had an animation effect applied.
-I find the Animation Pane gives you a better view of what is animated and when it will run and is great for troubleshooting issues.
-In order to see the Animation Pane on the screen, you must click a button for it to be displayed.
+The Animation Pane gives you a better view of what is animated and when animations will begin.
+It is also great for troubleshooting issues.
+The Animation Pane is not visible on the screen until you click a button to display it.
 I’ll show you how to do this a little further down this post.

 Let’s get started